khushboo545567/Test-App/README.md

 # Testify

-**Testify** is a full-stack online testing platform designed to help educators conduct fair and focused assessments.
-The platform enforces strict test-taking rules such as preventing copy-paste actions, tab switching, and limiting suspicious behavior to ensure test integrity.
-All tests are MCQ-based, and results are shared instantly with users via email.
+**Testify** is a full-stack online testing platform that helps educators create and manage multiple tests.
+It prevents copy-paste and tab switching during exams and sends results instantly to users via email.
 ---

 ## Project Overview